susan-davis/stellar-core/EPISODES.md

 LCR Player is court-martialled for the loss of SUS *Argo*.
 (Faces a review board?)
 Flashbacks to Player attending SUS *Punisher*, and a post-solution mode for the player to just play Trek.
 Gives a series of flashbacks from the courtroom to the battle, from a number of POVs.
 Introduces limited perspective switching.
 The battle is a hard tactical problem for the player to solve, and might need episode 100 to be available.

 NOTE: Move this later in the season?
 More technically demanding than 105, 106, and maybe 104.
 This needs to happen fairly early to be plausible; Flag Officer Kwomnu's vendetta gives a bit more wiggle room, though.
 Was originally 102.

+- *Who's the viewpoint character?* Original idea: Player.
+New idea: the JAG taking the case, switching to whoever's on the stand in flashbacks.
+- *Do we start with the court martial, with the JAG getting the case, or with the* Eridanus *docking with the starbase?*
+- *How does a crippled* Argo *class cruiser beat a shiny new Q8?*
+- *Is there a Fred MacMurray character to throw Player under the bus?*

 **Bad Ending:** Convicted.